seancorfield/vscode-calva-setup/README.md

 I run VS Code in Remote-WSL2 mode so my `config.cljs` file for Clover is in `~/.config/clover/` on Linux.

-## Launching and Usage
+## Portal: Launch and Usage

 ### Prerequisites

-Starting an instance of Portal is very simple, but you must ensure that you have the following:
+When starting an instance of Portal, you must ensure that you have the following:

 Portal itself must be included as a dependency.
-This can be done in your root configuration file (deps.edn or ~/.lein/profiles.clj for example) or in your project's configuration.
+This can be done in your user configuration file (deps.edn or ~/.lein/profiles.clj for example) or in your project's configuration.
 If you're using Leiningen, it'll look like this:

 `:dependencies [[djblue/portal "0.18.0"]]`